 Dad loved to tell the story of how he once earned a dollar fishing on the Namekagon River when he was a boy.
 The river flowed through Grandpa’s farm, and Dad had been taught to fish as soon as he was old enough to hold a “brush pole,” a stick with a string and hook on the end.
 In the 1920’s, the Namekagon was already a well-known brown trout stream, and trout fishermen from “the cities” were regular visitors to the Hayward area.

 One day my grandmother sent Dad to the river with orders to bring home trout for supper.
 He dug some angleworms behind the chicken coop, grabbed his steel extension rod and headed for the river.
-The trout were biting so well that he started keeping only the larger ones, and it wasn’t very long before he had a dozen or more nice browns cleaned and strung on a stick.
+The trout were biting so well that he started keeping only the larger ones, and it wasn’t very long before he had a dozen or more nice browns strung on a stick.

 As he walked along the river toward the logging road that led back to the house, he met a trout fisherman.
 Dad was impressed.
 The man had a bamboo fly rod, a fishing jacket with lots of pockets and a wicker creel.
 The only thing missing was trout.
 When he saw those trout on the stick, his eyes got a glint in them, and he offered Dad a dollar for the six biggest ones.